Your semester at WU from start to finish

 You do not have to take any action yourself before you receive the welcome email.

-complete the online pre-enrollment,
+how to complete the online pre-enrollment,

-sign up for optional acitivities at the start of the semester and
+how to sign up for optional acitivities at the start of the semester and

-book your accommodation.
+info on your accommodation.

 WU does not have on-campus accommodation but there are many accommodation providers in close range.
 Check out our accommodations section for more information on housing options we recommend.